Foreign policy of the Franklin D. Roosevelt administration: Mexico

-During the presidency of Mexico's revolutionary general Lázaro Cárdenas del Río, the controversy over petroleum again flared.
+During the presidency of Mexico's revolutionary general Lázaro Cárdenas del Río, controversy over petroleum arose again.
 Standard Oil had major investments in Mexico and a dispute between the oil workers and the company was to be resolved via the Mexican court system.
-The dispute, however, escalated, and on March 18, 1938, President Cárdenas used constitutional powers to expropriate foreign oil interests in Mexico and created the government-owned Petroleos Mexicanos or PEMEX.
-However, with very high unemployment during the Great Depression in the United States, Washington implemented a program of expelling Mexicans from the U.S. in what was known as Mexican Repatriation.
+But the dispute escalated, and on March 18, 1938, Cárdenas used constitutional powers to expropriate foreign oil interests in Mexico and created the government-owned Petroleos Mexicanos (PEMEX).
+With unemployment very high during the Great Depression in the United States, Washington implemented a program of expelling Mexicans from the U.S. in what was known as Mexican Repatriation.

-Under President Lázaro Cárdenas Mexico in 1934-40 expropriated three million acres of agricultural land owned by 300 Americans.
+Under President Cárdenas, in 1934-40 Mexico expropriated three million acres of agricultural land owned by 300 Americans.
 Its worth was a matter of debate: between $19 million and $102 million, but nothing was paid.
 Roosevelt settled the matter in 1938 quietly.
 He refused to aggressively intervene in Mexican agrarian disputes in order not to disrupt trade.
-He was sympathetic to Mexican president Lázaro Cárdenas's agrarian reform program, as was ambassador Josephus Daniels.
-On the other hand Secretary Hull was antagonistic.
-American Catholics – a major component of the New Deal coalition – were outraged at anti-Catholicism in Mexico.
+He was sympathetic to Cárdenas's agrarian reform program, as was ambassador Josephus Daniels, but Secretary Hull was antagonistic.
+American Catholics—a major component of the New Deal coalition—were outraged at anti-Catholicism in Mexico.
 Ambassador Daniels worked quietly to convince the Mexican government it was essential that they minimize the conflict.
-Finally in 1941, agreed to pay 40 million dollars for American land losses in the 1910s, not including the oil issue.
+Finally, in 1941, Mexico agreed to pay $40 million for American land losses in the 1910s, not including the oil issue.

 After Pearl Harbor, relations became much better.
 Mexico abandoned its neutrality.
-The two nations set up a Mexico-United States Defense Board which focused on defending the Baja California peninsula against Japanese threats.
-On June 1, 1942 Mexico declared war on Germany, Italy and Japan.
-In August, 1942 the Bracero program began, and the first 75,000 farmworkers arrived in California at the end of September.
+The two nations set up a Mexico-United States Defense Board that focused on defending the Baja California peninsula against Japanese threats.
+On June 1, 1942, Mexico declared war on Germany, Italy and Japan.
+In August, the Bracero program began, and the first 75,000 farmworkers arrived in California at the end of September.
 A steady flow provided the labor needed to expand California's agricultural output to meet wartime demands.
 Other problems were resolved, such as a long conflict over the water of the Colorado River, with a February 1944 treaty that met Mexico's water needs.